 And through each break thou sendest down thy light.

-In the first stanza of this piece the poet’s speaker begins by describing the rising of the sun and how the warmth and light change the feeling of the day.
+In the first stanza of ‘Prayer at Sunrise’, the poet’s speaker begins by describing the rising of the sun and how the warmth and light change the feeling of the day.
 The poem starts in this way in an effort to line up the first phrase of the poem with the sunrise.
 The day begins alongside the first line of the poem.

 The speaker’s eyes are cleared by the new day and the “diurnal race” of daytime and nighttime begins.
 The “darkness” which ruled during the night is chased out “to the west.”
 It will be pushed farther and farther westward until it makes its way back around the Earth the following evening.